MarkusDNC/plot-plugin/README.md

 # Plot Plugin for Jenkins
-Working on adding Pipeline support to the Jenkins Plot Plugin
+Working on adding Pipeline support to the Jenkins Plot Plugin This is a beta version at best so use it as such.

 ## Where are we?
 Currently this plugin supports Pipeline by choosing `Plot build` from `step: General Build Step` in the `Snippet Generator`.
 Note that this is an ongoing project, feel free to contribute.